Phase two (January to February 2026)

 Gathering insights

-Phase One included 179 surveys (including 80 intercept surveys across 8 locations).
+Phase one included 179 surveys (including 80 intercept surveys across 8 locations).

 Of those participants: